martdegraaf/martdegraaf.github.io/src/blog/content/posts/git-clone-all-repos-azure-devops.md

 draft: true
 author: ["Mart de Graaf"]
 tags: ["Git"]
-summary: "LEarn how to get all Repos from Azure DevOps using"
+summary: "Learn how to get all Repos from Azure DevOps using"
 # Toc
 ShowToc: true
 TocOpen: true